Skip to main content

 Newly arrived refugees and immigrants can – or are obliged to – participate in language tuition and social studies.

-In 2017, a pilot of modularized, flexible curriculums for adults was initiated.
-The pilot, which lasts until 2023, includes both language tuition and social studies for adult immigrants and refugees and primary, lower secondary, and upper secondary adult education.
+In 2017, a pilot of modularized, flexible curricula for adults was initiated.
+The pilot, which lasted until 2023, included both language tuition and social studies for adult immigrants and refugees and primary, lower secondary, and upper secondary adult education.
 The Norwegian Parliament (Stortinget) has decided that this system will be the main model of adult education in Norway.
+From August 1, 2024 new modularised curricula are implemented in primary and lower secondary education, and in upper secondary adult education 13 subjects have so far been modularised and are introduced from August 24.